Our Approach

 The Transformative Servant Model™

-TSM moves through four phases that mirror how genuine transformation actually happens in people and organizations: Alignment, in which we establish shared understanding of purpose and context; Awareness, in which we surface what is actually happening beneath the surface; Action, in which new insight becomes deliberate, practiced behavior; and Absorption, in which learning is integrated and carried forward into real work.
+TSM moves through four phases that mirror how genuine transformation actually happens in people and organizations: Alignment, in which we establish a deeper understanding of our values, purpose, and context; Awareness, in which we surface how we perceive others – and how others see us; Action, in which new insight becomes effective, deliberate, practiced behavior; and Absorption, in which reflection and learning are integrated and carried forward.

 These phases are not strictly linear.
 They recur, deepen, and build on one another across the life of an engagement.
-What TSM ensures is that no stage is skipped: leaders don’t move to action before they have clarity, and they don’t leave without a path to sustain what they’ve learned.
+What TSM ensures is that no stage is skipped: we don’t move to action before we have clarity, and we don’t leave without a path to sustain what we’ve learned.

 Our Team